 The Statements of Net Position report separate sections for deferred outflows and deferred inflows of resources.
 These separate financial statement elements represent a consumption or acquisition of net position that applies to a future period(s) and so will not be recognized as an outflow or inflow of resources (expense/revenue) until then.
-The District has three items that qualify for reporting in these categories: deferred outflows related to refunding bonds, deferred outflows and inflows related to pensions, and unavailable tax revenue.
+The District has four items that qualify for reporting in these categories: deferred outflows related to refunding bonds, deferred outflows and inflows related to other postemployment benefits, and unavailable tax revenue.

 Deferred outflows on refunding bonds are the result of differences in the carrying value of the refunded debt and its reacquisition price.
 The amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-Deferred outflows and inflows of resources related to pensions are described further in Note 10.
+Deferred outflows and inflows of resources related to pensions are described further in Note 10 and deferred outflows and inflows of resources related to other postemployment benefits are described further in Note 11.
 The components of deferred outflows of resources and deferred inflows of resources, other than the difference between the projected and actual investment earnings on investments, are amortized into pension expense over a closed period, which reflects the weighted average remaining service life of all PSERS members beginning the year in which the deferred amount occurs (current year).
 The annual difference between the projected and actual earnings on PSERS investments is amortized over a five-year closed period beginning the year in which the difference occurs (current year).
 Unavailable tax revenue, which arises under the modified accrual basis of accounting, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenue from property taxes. amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.
+The governmental funds report unavailable revenue from property taxes.
+This amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.